The Early Years

 They rented a piece of land at the bottom of the cricket meadow and started digging out foundations to a depth of two and a half feet, laying a bed of brick bats, a thick layer of sand covered by soil and turf which they obtained from the Acton Lane area.

-There was no hedge dividing the bowls green from the cricket ground in those days, so they purchased and used a row of iron hurdles on wheels, as used for sheep pens as the boundary fence.
+There was no hedge dividing the bowling green from the cricket ground in those days, so they purchased and used a row of iron hurdles on wheels, as used for sheep pens as the boundary fence.

 The bowls they used were old fashioned lawn bowls made from Lignum vitae wood with a large bulge on one side, nails were driven into this bulge to create the bias.

-With no groundsman to look after the green, members would do the work themselves and it was not unusual to find a dozen or so on their hands and knees weeding the green.
+With no groundsman to look after the bowling green, members would do the work themselves and it was not unusual to find a dozen or so on their hands and knees weeding the green.

 INDOOR FOUNDATIONS 1970